 Drill your lag bolts holes.

-Check to make sure bolts fit in holes.
-But do not leave bolts in beam.
+Once all of the holes have been drilled, check to make sure the bolts fit in holes.
+Do not leave bolts in the beam.

 Gluing the Beam

-Make sure you have completed the measuring steps and lag bolt drilling above before you glue!
+Be sure you have completed the measuring steps and lag bolt drilling above before gluing!
 Once you glue, you cannot un-glue.
-Well, in theory, you can, but I am not going there.

 Spread the construction adhesive generously on the wide side of the wood.

 Put the other board back on top.
 REMEMBER YOU WANT THE HOLES TO LINE UP, so you need to put it back on the way it was taken off.